attakei/sphinx-revealjs/doc/directives.rst

    When you write this section, inner text are as content of `Speaker View <https://revealjs.com/speaker-view/>`_.

-   If you write some directives on same-level, Reveal.js uses first direcrive only.
+   If you write some directives on same-level, Reveal.js uses first directive only.

    .. note::

       You must be careful for comment block when you set :confval:`revealjs_notes_from_comments` in ``conf.py``.
-      Reveal.js recoginzes first ``<aside>`` element as content of speaker-view, so you may not see directive content as notes.
+      Reveal.js recognizes first ``<aside>`` element as content of speaker-view, so you may not see directive content as notes.

    Example: